-This flu season, children aged two to 17 years can get the nasal flu vaccine free of charge in selected Boots pharmacies.* Not only will getting the flu vaccine help protect your child against flu, but it'll also help reduce the spread of flu to others.
+This flu season, all eligible children aged two to 17 years at the time of their appointment can get the nasal flu vaccine in selected Boots pharmacies.* This vaccination is provided free of charge.
+Not only will getting the flu vaccine help protect your child against flu, but it'll also help reduce the spread of flu to others.

 How do I book an appointment?

-Call from end of August to find an appointment in your preferred store and to complete a pre-consultation form.* Please note that the service is available in selected pharmacies only.** If it isn’t available at your desired pharmacy, why not try another one nearby?
+When requested to select patient in your Swiftqueue booking, please select the name of the child getting the vaccination and 'Add New Family Member' as needed.
+Have your child’s PPSN to hand as you need this when completing your pre-consultation form.* Please note that the service is available in selected pharmacies only.** If it isn’t available at your desired pharmacy, why not try another one nearby

 What is flu?